*This Article May Contain Affiliate Links* See our Affiliate Disclosure for more Info

 Next up is India.
 They are the world’s second-largest tea producer but they are ways down the list when it comes to green tea.
 Most of their tea farms are dedicated to black tea which is a more popular overall tea around the world.

-India has quite a few teas producing regions including Assam, Darjeeling, and Karnataka.
+India has quite a few teas-producing regions including Assam, Darjeeling, and Karnataka.
 Much of the green tea production occurs in the areas around the Himalayan mountains.
 Many Indian tea companies are well-known around the world.

-Japan’s green tea is renown worldwide.
+Japan’s green tea is renowned worldwide.
 From their incredibly popular Sencha to their unique and fantastic Genmaicha, this one from Buddha Teas is outstanding, all the way up to their delicate and prestigious Gyokura, there are dozens of great green teas from the island nation.

 One of the biggest reasons green tea is so prominent in Japan is the ideal climate to grow the tea plants there.
 Everything from the soil to the amount of water and sun is crucial to growing green tea, and many regions in Japan are perfectly suited to grow this wonderful tea.